Making the Decision to Have Radiation Therapy for Endometrial Cancer

 External radiation.
 The radiation comes from a machine and�is pointed�at the skin over the tumor.
 This�used to be�the most common type used for treating endometrial cancer.
 Clinical trials have demonstrated that most women do not require this type of radiation therapy and can avoid potential radiation-related side effects.

 Internal radiation (also called brachytherapy).� This is now the most common type of radiation therapy for endometrial cancer.
-It is usually given as adjuvent therapy after surgery.
+It is usually given as adjuvant therapy after surgery.
 This method involves placing radioactive material inside your vagina, near the tumor.
 It can help lower the risk of the cancer returning without adding the risks associated with�external beam radiation to�your whole pelvis.

 You will talk with a radiation oncologist, a doctor who specializes in both cancer and radiation.
 This doctor decides what your treatment will be and how long it will last.
 During your visit, ask what you can expect to feel during and after the treatment.� It is very important that your particular findings be put into context by an expert.
 Gynecologic oncologists are subspecialists with advanced training in the diagnosis, treatment, and surveillance of female cancers including endometrial cancer.